smartcontractkit/mcms/README.md

 `task test:e2e -- -v`

 By default, we use `anvil` evm.
-If you want to run e2e tests with specific configuration different chain etc. you need to specify path to the config:
+If you want to run e2e tests with specific configuration different chain etc. you need to specify path to the config after default one to override or add to the previous values.
+It's pattern of CTF more [here](https://smartcontractkit.github.io/chainlink-testing-framework/framework/test_configuration_overrides.html):

-`task test:e2e CTF_CONFIGS=../custom-config.toml`
+`task test:e2e CTF_CONFIGS=../config.toml,../custom_configs/avax_fuji.toml`

 ### Running Linters